 - Complaint Investigation

-- A complaint may be dismissed if the facts alleged in the complaint, even if taken as true, do not constitute discrimination; the complaint fails to allege any facts that suggest discrimination occurred; or the appropriate resolution or remedy has already been achieved, or has been offered and rejected.
+- Within ten (10) work days of receipt of a complaint, the EOS investigator, as appropriate, may either dismiss the complaint or authorize an investigation of the complaint.
+A complaint may be dismissed if the facts alleged in the complaint, even if taken as true, do not constitute prohibited harassment or discrimination; the complaint fails to allege any facts that suggest prohibited harassment or discrimination occurred; or the appropriate resolution or remedy has already been achieved, or has been offered and rejected.

 - The complainant and the accused individual may present any document or information that is believed to be relevant to the complaint.

 - Any persons thought to have information relevant to the complaint will be interviewed and such interviews will be appropriately documented.